Conanbranch/ai4code-transformer-baseline/README.md

 ## Results

-Testing on 10% of Data:
+Testing on 10% of Data where training set = 9% and the validation set = 1%
-- Bias correction does not seem to help with 10% training (.8094 (Bias Correction) vs. .8060 (No Bias Correction))
-- Re-Init appears to start to have an negative impact once we re-init 4 layers and the degration is much more evident by 7 layers.
-- Smaller MD does not seem to help (32)

 | Code Cells <br> Sampled | FLC <br> Val. | VLC <br> Val. |
 | --- | --- | --- |